horker/oxyplotcli2/docs/md/New-OxyErrorColumnSeries.md

 ## DESCRIPTION

-Returns an OxyPlot.Series.ErrorColumnSeries object that represents a series for clustered or stacked column charts with an error value.
+Returns an object that represents a series for clustered or stacked column charts with an error value.